 4.1 Membership of the NEYJL is open to all clubs playing rugby league within the North East Region and surrounding areas who are capable of meeting any Annual Entry Criteria as specified by the Management Group.

-4.2 Applications from new clubs must be submitted in writing to the Jan Robinson by the date set by NEMG each year.
+4.2 Applications from new clubs must be submitted in writing to the Alan Smith by the date set by NEMG each year.
 Membership shall be granted to a club for one season only and all clubs must reapply for membership each year.

 4.3 The annual subscription for membership of the league shall be £30 per first team in an age group and free for any additional teams from the same club in the same age group.